ul-mds/HeteroMRI/README.md

 Considering the [hardware requirements](https://github.com/ul-mds/HeteroMRI#hardware-requirements), you will most probably need an HPC cluster, however, if you want to run the code directly on a local machine, you will need to manually install the required Python packages.

 - ### Output
-In the output folder, the best trained model for each experimental setting is saved.
+In the output folder, the best-trained model for each experimental setting is saved.
 In addition, an `*.xlsx` file is generated for each model that includes the list of training, validation, and test data and the calculated metric values.

 ### MRI protocol naming convention
 We have assigned a protocol name to each of the MRIs.
 The MRI protocol name is generated based on a naming convention.
 For example, consider the protocol name `Sie_TrT_30_Prot1`.
 The first three characters determine the MR scanner manufacturer (here, Siemens).
 The second three characters show the MR scanner model (here, TrioTim).
 The next two digits indicate the magnetic field strength of the scanner in Tesla multiplied by ten to avoid a decimal dot in the protocol name (here, 3 Tesla).
 The final characters are related to the acquisition time parameters (namely, TE, TR, and TI).
 For example, the protocol `Sie_TrT_30_Prot2` differs in the acquisition time parameters compared to the `Sie_TrT_30_Prot1` protocol.
 If any of the above-mentioned information is missing for an MRI, we use `NA` instead of that in the protocol name.
 For a list of all protocol names and their details used in this study, see the `Protocols_List` sheet in the [Experimental_Settings.xlsx](https://github.com/ul-mds/HeteroMRI/raw/refs/heads/main/Experimental_Settings.xlsx) file.